jsheppard95/UFOs/README.md

 contained in [data.js](static/js/data.js).
 One drawback to these additional filters however is we have increased clutter below the page's title and description paragraph.
-This could be improved with additional formatting constraints in [style.css](static/css/style.css) such as uniform column spacing for the "Filter Search" section.
+This could be improved with additional formatting constraints such as uniform column spacing for the "Filter Search" section.
 Another possible improvement could be to add tooltips to the search criteria so that as filters are entered, the page could display possible options that give matching results.